 Mixed sections may be small or, more often, large sections that can have more than 100 total students in 3-4 credit hour courses.
 Of these students, maybe 10-20 could be honors students, who then meet for one hour a week (rarely, two hours a week) in separate “discussion” or “recitation” or “add-on” sections.
 These sections can be led by tenured professors but are typically led by adjunct faculty or graduate students.
 Ask how many sections are mixed, and of these, ask how many of the main section classes are large.

-Contract courses are regular–and often larger–sections with both honors and non-honors students, mostly the latter, in which honors student do extra work or have their own discussion sections.
+Contract courses are regular–and often larger–sections with both honors and non-honors students, mostly the latter, in which honors student do extra work or have periodic individual meetings with instructors.
 While most programs have some contract courses, they are generally more prevalent in large honors colleges and programs.
 There are advantages and disadvantages associated with contract courses.
 They can speed graduation, offer more flexibility, expand the influence of honors in the university as a whole, and foster contacts with mentoring faculty.
-But their quality and size may vary greatly.
+But their quality and size may vary significantly.

 3. Ask about tuition discounts, scholarships, continuing financial aid, including special recruitment of national merit scholars.
 Some programs offer in-state tuition to out-of-state honors students, or equivalent discounts.